 How to file your accounts

 The quickest and easiest way to file your accounts is online.
-Once you have decided on the type of accounts you need to file, you can follow the online instructions or watch our ‘How to’ videos to show how it’s done:
+Once you have decided on the type of accounts you need to file, you can follow the online instructions or watch our 'How to' videos on YouTube to see how it’s done.

 To file online you’ll need to: